DAD (DAD) Price Hits $0.24

-DAD (CURRENCY:DAD) traded up 1% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM Eastern on August 29th.
-One DAD coin can currently be bought for $0.24 or 0.00000483 BTC on cryptocurrency exchanges.
-Over the last seven days, DAD has traded 10.4% lower against the U.S. dollar.
-DAD has a total market cap of $85.98 million and $1.10 million worth of DAD was traded on exchanges in the last 24 hours.
+DAD (CURRENCY:DAD) traded up 1% against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on August 30th.
+DAD has a total market cap of $85.98 million and approximately $1.10 million worth of DAD was traded on exchanges in the last 24 hours.
+In the last seven days, DAD has traded down 10.4% against the dollar.
+One DAD coin can currently be bought for $0.24 or 0.00000483 BTC on popular exchanges.

 - Chainlink (LINK) traded down 1.3% against the dollar and now trades at $25.66 or 0.00052596 BTC.